Last updated on November 13th, 2025 at 12:16 pm

 Tip: Even though it’s legal, transparency can help build trust — especially when recordings are stored or used in onboarding or escalation.

-Sales Call Recording Laws in the UAE
+What Are the Sales Call Recording Laws in the UAE?

 The UAE enforces one of the strictest recording consent laws in the world.
 Under the UAE Cybercrime Law (Federal Law No. 5 of 2012) and regulations set by the TDRA (Telecommunications and Digital Government Regulatory Authority):